Mask mandates at schools no different than dress codes, superintendent says - NewsBreak

 Mask mandates at schools no different than dress codes, superintendent says

-Though some have called the mandates impractical and unenforceable , other educators, like Durango School District Superintendent Karen Cheser, said such mandates would be no different than than dress codes.
+Though some have called the mandates impractical and unenforceable, other educators, like Durango School District Superintendent Karen Cheser, said such mandates would be no different than dress codes.

 At Cheser's district in Colorado, face masks have added to school dress codes per CDC recommendations that everyone in schools, regardless of vaccination status, should mask up indoors.